Address Confidentiality Program

 • Forwards first class mail from your secure mailing address to your personal address.

-• Helps you obtain many state and local agency services without using your real addresses.
+• Helps you obtain many state and local agency services without using your real address.

 • Helps you register to vote or obtain a marriage license without having those records available to the public.

-• Provides you with an authorization card the size of a driver license.
-The card has your signature, secure mailing address, expiration date, and a toll-free number to the ACP office for information.
+• Provides an authorization card that is the size of a driver license.
+The card has your secure mailing address, expiration date, signature, and a toll-free information number for the ACP office.

 How do I enroll in ACP?